konaraddi/learnpython/exercises.md

 **Make a flowchart of these before you begin to write code.**

 1. Make a fortune teller.
 Ask the user if they would like to hear a fortune, then give them a random fortune.
 Once a fortune is given, ask the user if they would like to hear another one.

+* Ask the user if they want to roll a dice.
+If they say yes, roll the dice and display the side of the dice using ASCII art.
+If they say no, then cast them into an eternity of doom

 * Make a guess-the-number game.
 Generate the number randomly.
 Tell the user if they are hot or cold after each guess.